 (Full screen and turn it up to 4K if you can – you won’t regret it)

 You can argue any number of reasons behind the increase in popularity among the young.
 Perhaps a rejection of the modern, smart phone driven life (although it’s somewhat ironic that you’re going to need that very thing if you want to Instagram your latest #VanLife adventure), a less rigid 9-5 work schedule allowing such pastimes, or simply our more connected world allowing us to see a life that was always there, just less visible?
-Perhaps it’s simply seeing celebrities wearing these brands?
-See Drake below in both Patagonia and North face.
+Perhaps it’s simply seeing celebrities wearing outdoor gear as a fashion statement?
+See Drake below sporting both Patagonia and North Face:

 Either way, it’s a market that’s currently booming.
 For example, in 2013 the daytime outdoor recreation industry was worth £21billion to the UK economy.
 If you take into account associated overnight stays (i.e hotels, b&b’s etc.), it jumps to £27billion.
 If you look across the pond there is over $120bn per year in sales alone (clothes, equipment etc.)

-Like any retail sector it will face challenges.
-We explore what some of those are.
+Like any retail sector it will face challenges and in this post i’ll be looking at the top 3 challenges that i feel they are currently facing.
 It turns out I have one main point to make, and several smaller ones.

-How do outdoor brands become & remain relevant to the younger generation?
+How do outdoor clothing brands become & remain relevant to the younger generation?